kononovk/GPGPUTasks2021/.githooks/readme.md

-# How to use git hooks for this repository:
+# How to use git hooks for automatic formatting:

 * Set `.githooks` directory as root directory for git hooks: